 A multi-regional location's data centers are spread across a general

 geographical area.
 For example, a resource created in the

-persists in multiple data centers spread across Europe.
-It is not possible to
+persists in multiple data centers within the European Union.
+It is not possible

 located within the multi-region.

 Cloud KMS resources can be created in the following multi-regional locations:

 ||Data centers within member states of the European Union1||Yes||Yes|

 europemulti-region are not stored in the

 global location is a special multi-region.
 Its datacenters are spread